Iddy-Chazua/Set-up-postgres-postgis-in-Digital-ocean/Postgresql_and_postgis.md

-### Configuration and installation of PostgreSQL and PostGIS.
+### Configuration and installation of PostgreSQL/PostGIS.

 ### Introduction.